jdb/jdb.github.com/concurrent.rst

 required by sophisticated software projects.
-For instance, Twisted can map a tree of ressources behind URLs, can authentify users against flexible backends, or can safely distribute objects on a network enabling remote procedure calls and load balancing, etc (Twisted has_ many_ modules_ available).
+For instance, Twisted can map a tree of ressources behind URLs, can authentify users against flexible backends, or can safely distribute objects on a network enabling remote procedure calls and load balancing.
+Twisted has_ many_ modules_ available.

 .. _modules: https://launchpad.net/tx